markgarg/salesforce-alerting/README.md

 ## Sample usage

 First, configure the Slack params in the `Config__mdt` metadata.
-Use this for scheduling the alerts, the following alerts every minute but note that the Limits API callouts count against your org's API daily callout limit.
-Having said that, 1440 API calls isn't bad for the good monitoring you get.
+Use this for scheduling the alerts:

 ```
 BaseScheduler base = new BaseScheduler();